Movement science, wellness and cultural travel, and real tips and stories behind both.

 Your Body Is Your Best Travel Companion (Here’s How to Pack It Well)

 Before you go anywhere — a two-week adventure abroad or a Saturday hike along the Patapsco — your body is already packed.
 It’s the one piece of luggage you can’t leave behind.
-And how well you’ve prepared it determines whether you’re surviving the experience or actually enjoying it.
+Is it prepared?.

 Imprinting vs. Neutral Spine: What We’re Actually Doing in Class (And Why)